 As organizations, we deliver different types of service to our customers, which comes at a certain cost and requires a certain amount of inventory, or more generically, cash.
 The balancing of these three might be the essence of supply chain management.

 If FMCG companies are going to succeed in today’s market, more agile, intelligence-powered solutions are needed to improve demand classification, production planning, stock allocation, and network and customer logistics.
 Many businesses may already be applying point solutions to tackle individual supply chain problems.
 However, a centralized AI platform has the unique ability to leverage data and draw learnings from across the entire business in order to achieve that optimal supply chain balance between service, cost, and cash.

 One of the most prominent CPG supply chain trends is using AI to unify various data points to improve demand prediction, allowing your business to continually optimize stock and allocation levels of specific products, in the right locations, at the right time.

-For an example of this in practice, our case study with equipment hire retailer Speedy is a great place to start – using our Demand AI solution, we’ve been able to identify significant asset savings through smarter, AI-powered forecasting which has driven a strong increase in return on capital employed (ROCE).
+For an example of this in practice, our case study with equipment hire retailer Speedy is a great place to start – using our Demand Intelligence solution, we’ve been able to identify significant asset savings through smarter, AI-powered forecasting which has driven a strong increase in return on capital employed (ROCE).